Probe into killing of 6 Asian women, 2 others 'far from over,' Atlanta police say

 Long legally purchased the suspected murder weapon at a sporting goods store in Holly Springs, Georgia, CNN reported, citing an attorney for the company.

 (Reporting by Rich MacKay in Atlanta; Additional reporting by Susan Heavey in Washington and Barbara Goldberg in Maplewood, N.J., Steve Gorman in Los Angeles and Daniel Trotta in Vista, Calif.
-Also reporting were Jan Wolfe, Andrea Shalal, Steve Holland and Sarah N. Lynch in Washington, and Hyonhee Shin in Seoul; Writing by Maria Caspani, Sonya Hepinstall and Steve Gorman; Editing by Noeleen Walder and Michael Perry)
+Also reporting were Jan Wolfe, Andrea Shalal, Steve Holland and Sarah N. Lynch in Washington, and Hyonhee Shin in Seoul; Writing by Nathan Layne; Editing by Noeleen Walder, Will Dunham and Michael Perry)

 ((steve.gorman@thomsonreuters.com; 310-491-7256; Reuters Messaging: steve.gorman.thomsonreuters.com@reuters.net))